Ethernal-Tech/blade-deployment/modules/alb/README.md

-This module defines scope based application load balancers.
-The load balancer listens on HTTP and HTTPS port.
+This module defines SCOPE based application load balancers.
+The load balancer listens on HTTP and HTTPS port and are used for grouping validators/fullnodes.

 MANDATORY: false
 USED: false